IIYAMA12/real-time-web/readme.md

 ---

-In this project I still want to use ejs templates so there are two different apps saved in to two different variables.
+In this project I still want to use EJS templates so there are two different apps saved in to two different variables.
 The default app is running at port 3000 and the socket app is running at port 4444.
 This means that if you want to expose the website to the internet, you have to set 2 ports open.

 ## Expose when hosting on localhost